Liberties of the Tower of London

-The Liberties of the Tower, or the Tower Liberty is a small neighbourhood in the London Borough of Tower Hamlets, East London, which includes both Tower Hill and the Tower of London.
+The Liberties of the Tower, or the Tower Liberty, was a liberty in the London Borough of Tower Hamlets, Central London, which includes both Tower Hill and the Tower of London.
 The area was defined sometime after 1200 to provide an open area around the Tower to ensure its defensibility.
 The liberty was an independent administrative unit from then until it was formally abolished on 25 June 1894.
 The district maintains a ceremonial existence, with its custom of beating the bounds being a particularly well known example of the tradition.

 History

 The liberty was founded sometime after 1200, from land that had previously part of the City of London.

 Components and purpose

 The area originally comprised three small liberties: